-How and where do I file for custody or visitation?
+How and where do I file for legal custody (patria potestad), custody, or visitation?

 Can I get a temporary custody as a part of a protection from abuse order?

 When you file for a protection order, you can ask the judge to grant you temporary custody of the minor child.1 Usually, that custody order will be valid for the same period of time that the protection order is valid, which means it may be necessary to file for custody separately in superior court.

 For more information about protection orders and what you can ask for in them, please read our section on What protections can I get in a protection order?

 How will a judge make a decision about custody and legal custody (patria protested)?

 The public policy of Puerto Rico is to promote, as a first option, joint custody so that both parents are responsible for the child as long as it is in the best interests of the child.1 However, the judge could make a different decision regarding physical and legal custody based on what s/he believes is in the best interests of the child.
 The judge will consider any factor that s/he considers important to make a decision, including:

 - the mental health of both parents and of the child;